Welcome to today's edition of the Rush 24-7 podcast.

 So please explain the logic of it to me.

-But when you've had an election result, and the election result is ushering in a president who has a totally different set of policies from yours.
+But when you've had an election result and the election result is ushering in a president who has a totally different set of policies from yours, the idea that you should be frantically tossing policies out there right up until the minute you leave office, I think it's contemptuous of representative government.

 And I don't think it should be going on.

-It's not it's not proper.
+It's not proper.

-It indicates uh it's unseemly, it's unseemly.
+It indicates it's unseemly.

 And in civilized societies, it's nothing to do with what's written down and what's not written down.

-It's a lot of it is to do with just codes and conventions about what's proper and seemly to do.
+A lot of it is to do with just codes and conventions about what's proper and seemly to do.

 So if the election's on a Tuesday, the new guy takes over the following Monday.

-It's which but this is this is pathetic.
+But this is pathetic.

-You remember at her big uh pre-election night rally in Philadelphia when she had Jay-Z and Beyoncé and all the big A-list stars, and Robert Wright now wants the A-list stars to all get together and hold a counter-inaugural, which ratings-wise will blow Trump.
+You remember at her big pre-election night rally in Philadelphia when she had Jay-Z and Beyonce and all the big A-list stars.

 Yeah, it worked out great for Hillary, didn't it?

-So now they want to do it all over again with a counter-inaugural with Jay-Z and Beyoncé.
+So now they want to do it all over again with a counter-inaugural with Jay-Z and Beyonce.

-Well, look at all that and all the other, all the other news of a momentous year, a momentous year across the Western world.
+We'll look at all that and all the other, all the other news of a momentous year, a momentous year across the Western world.

-Uh, we'll look back at that year and we'll look ahead at what is to come.
+We'll look back at that year and we'll look ahead at what is to come.

-And if you want to be part of it, and you have got a guest host caller who can actually ask the question for you, call 1800-282-2882.
+And if you want to be part of it and you have got a guest host caller who can actually ask the question for you, call 1-800-282-2882.

 Mark Stein, back in a moment.

-A giant, this story is from the hill.
+A giant, this story is from The Hill.

 A giant Trump rooster statue has been erected in China.

-That's the headline from the Hill.
+That's the headline from The Hill.

 Giant Trump rooster statue erected in China.

-Not not uh not rooster, but it's uh uh outside a mall in the Chinese city of Taiyuan, the giant rooster comes complete with Trump's signature hairstyle and hand gestures and was commissioned by the company that owns the mall.
+The giant rooster comes complete with Trump's signature hairstyle and hand gestures and was commissioned by the company that owns the mall.

-Uh this would be great for the Trump inaugural.
+This would be great for the Trump inaugural.

 It's a fascinating business model.